 - Car accident injury claims.
 Hurt in an accident that wasn’t your fault?
 Don’t settle with insurance for half the money you’re owed!
 The only way to get all the money your injury deserves is through a personal injury claim.
 For example: Another car rear-ended you, giving you whiplash.
 Auto insurance only pays 54% of those costs, on average, according to NHTSA study data.
 Get your free online case review in less than two minutes before you decide what to do.

-A lawyer will get you the most Minnesota disability benefits you’re eligible for paid faster.
-Legal assistance nearly triples your Minnesota disability claim’s approval chances the first time you apply!
-A Social Security attorney cannot charge you anything for legal assistance until after you’re approved for benefits.
+A Minnesota disability lawyer will get you the most benefits you qualify for paid faster.
+Legal assistance nearly triples your chances for a successful claim!
+A Social Security attorney cannot charge you anything if you don’t get benefits.
 That’s because all Minnesota disability lawyers work on contingency.
-They also provide free consultations to first-time applicants who have questions about the Minnesota disability claims process.
+They also provide free phone calls to answer your questions about the claims process.
 Legally, you owe $0 if you don’t win cash benefits.
-And if you do win, you’ll only pay a small, one-time fee.
+And if you do win, then you only pay one small fee.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.